-WHEREAS, groundwater located in the Soquel-Aptos area is currently the only source of water supply for the customers of Soquel Creek Water District; and
+- Whereas, groundwater located in the Soquel-Aptos area is currently the only source of water supply for the customers of Soquel Creek Water District

-WHEREAS, other public and private water suppliers and many private wells also depend on local groundwater resources; and
+- Whereas, other public and private water suppliers and many private wells also depend on local groundwater resources

-WHEREAS, a peer review panel of qualified groundwater hydrologists have concurred with the District’s groundwater hydrologist that the cumulative effects of pumping more groundwater than is annually replenished through rainfall has resulted in a serious state of overdraft of our local aquifers; and
+- Whereas, a peer review panel of qualified groundwater hydrologists have concurred with the District's groundwater hydrologist that the cumulative effects of pumping more groundwater than is annually replenished through rainfall has resulted in a serious state of overdraft of our local aquifers

-WHEREAS, these overdrafted coastal aquifers are imminently threatened by contamination from seawater intrusion; and
+- Whereas, these overdrafted coastal aquifers are imminently threatened by contamination from seawater intrusion

-WHEREAS, seawater intrusion has been detected in Pleasure Point, Aptos, and La Selva Beach by the coastal monitoring well network maintained within the Soquel-Aptos groundwater management area; and
+- Whereas, seawater intrusion has been detected in Pleasure Point, Aptos, and La Selva Beach by the coastal monitoring well network maintained within the Soquel-Aptos groundwater management area

-WHEREAS, groundwater overdraft is a long-term shortage issue, dissimilar to drought conditions that are seasonal and typically short-term; and
+- Whereas, groundwater overdraft is a long-term shortage issue, dissimilar to drought conditions that are seasonal and typically short-term

-WHEREAS, Soquel Creek Water District is committed to ensuring that our local groundwater resources are sustained and protected for current and future water supply reliability; and
+- Whereas, Soquel Creek Water District is committed to ensuring that our local groundwater resources are sustained and protected for current and future water supply reliability

-WHEREAS, public awareness and education about groundwater is critical to succeeding in protecting this invaluable resource; and
+- Whereas, public awareness and education about groundwater is critical to succeeding in protecting this invaluable resource

 - Declare a Stage 3 Water Shortage Emergency